shrmtmt/shrmtmt.github.io/docs/index.md

 ---
 ### Personality
-- Perseverance in the face of difficulties and setbacks
+- Persevere in the face of difficulties and setbacks
 - Analyze complex information and problems, structure concepts
 - Act and behave with integrity and honesty
 - Proactive and energetic